Identity theft and tax refund crimes are widespread problems that affect millions of Americans every year.

 Tax-related identity theft occurs when someone uses your stolen Social Security number to file a tax return claiming a fraudulent refund.
 Generally, a criminal will use your SSN to file a false return early in the year.
 You may be unaware you are a victim until you receive a notice from ADOR or try to file your taxes and learn one already has been filed using your SSN.

-Were You Affected by the IRS Get Transcripts Breach?
+What if I was affected by the IRS Get Transcripts breach?

 Protect Yourself from Identity Theft

 Identity thieves have many ways to obtain your personal information.
 However, there are a number of precautions you can take to minimize your risk.
 This video provides 5 tips you can use to protect yourself against identity theft and fraud.